M1Va1/CppLectures/template/homework_vec/readme.md

    - Increment `size_`.

 6. **operator[]**:
    - Return the element at the given index.
-   - For the const version, return a const reference.
+Think about return type of `operator[]`

 ### Notes